YuHsuan0116/esp32pj/hardware/main/ws2812/README.md

 - Data must be sent in **RGB** order.
 - Each LED update takes ~1.25 µs; a full strip of 300 LEDs takes ~375 µs + 50 µs reset.
-- Be sure to allocate enough memory blocks in RMT to hold full frame data.

 ---